How to Use Specode to Quickly Launch a Health App

 • Set up a patient portal with appointments, secure chat, and a simple symptom-check questionnaire.

-Each of these can be expanded later, but the goal at this stage is just to get a working foundation you can see and refine.
+Each of these can be expanded later.
+The goal at this stage is to get a working foundation you can see and refine — not a perfect UI on day one.

 3. Get Familiar with Specode’s Interface